 Trainings are based on a specific theme.
 However, our trainings program is strictly based on the chosen theme, therefore from day 1, until the last, the program builds up; this means that during the first days we will deliver the basics concerning the theme, and we will build up every day a little more until we can fully reach the goals.
 Trainings are based on non-formal activities as well but in a less playful manner if compared to an exchange.
 When participants come to a training, they come for themselves, to improve their skills (which can be professional, social, or of any other matter); during the training they will have the possibility to work by themselves, but also to work in a group, therefore dealing with different people, from different backgrounds and cultures.

 In our trainings we also apply the method "learning by doing", and we focus on stimulating the participant's sense of initiative and independency, so that they can adapt in different kind of situations, even if the setting is completely new for them.

 European SOLIDARITY CORPS

 Cherry is currently having its first ever ESC project, called Lira.
-We are working on creating our own documentary.

 Eddie has vast experience in different EVS projects, and Tahira has even done EVS herself.